NathanScarrott/phi2-qlora-taskmodel/PROCESS.md

 21/05/25 19:50
 Ok all done on that.
 Also added some rate limit handling for the API just in case.
 Think it's solid now.
 Leaving it for the night, Spurs Europa league final.
 COYS.

+---

 24/05/25 10:40
 Ok, I'm on the train working now.
 I am looking to generate my training dataset of 1000 examples.
 Actually, I might do 1200.
 I know there is something about needing to split into training and testing so I want to make sure I have enough for training.
 I think 1000 training, 200 testing should be fine.
 I'll look into this more.

 I've updated the code to generate the dataset 100 at a time with checkpoints.
 Should allow me to see the process is going smoothly without having to spend the money/time waiting to check the full 1200 are correct all at once.

+24/05/25 11:10
+I've generated 1/3 of the dataset.
+I think it all looks good.
+I have 2 concerns.
+It uses punctuation often, which will not be the case when doing speech to text.
+The other, smaller concern, is that the data is maybe not quite variant enough.
+It does vary a fair amount but ideally I want it a bit more.
+I'll keep this data but adjust the prompt/temperature to adjust these issues for the next 900.

+24/05/25 11:25
+Ok I was wrong about the captilisation and punctation in the above entry.
+I am using whisper by openai (the python package).
+It does punctuate and capitalize everything.

 ### Fine-Tuning
 -